 The UPWP is the operating budget for the MPO and details all of the planning activities that will take place during the respective fiscal year.
-San Angelo uses a one-year UPWP and will begin developing the FY 2019 UPWP during the early part of 2019.
+San Angelo uses a one-year UPWP and will begin developing the FY 2021 UPWP during the early part of 2020.
 While many of the activities listed will be carried out by the MPO, some will involve a collaborative effort.
-The

-MPO will work with its planning partners to complete each task.
+The MPO will work with its planning partners to complete each task.
 Throughout the year, it is possible that modifications to some of the tasks will be necessary and the MPO will adjust those projects in an attempt to stay consistent with the planning objectives and within budget.

-The FY 2019 Unified Planning Work Program was not amended during the year.
-MPO staff prepared the FY 2019 Unified Planning Work Program (UPWP) and submitted the document to the Texas Department of Transportation (TxDOT) and the Federal Highway Administration (FHWA) for approval.
+The FY 2020 Unified Planning Work Program was not amended during the year.
+MPO staff prepared the FY 2021 Unified Planning Work Program (UPWP) and submitted the document to the Texas Department of Transportation (TxDOT) and the Federal Highway Administration (FHWA) for approval.
+The FY2021 UPWP was approved by FHWA on September 21, 2020.